 Information Age Publishing (IAP) sponsors an award for student members of NAPDS who have shown promising leadership in the PDS movement.
-Up to three awards may be presented, with the understanding that both undergraduate and graduate students are represented.
+This award is available to both undergraduate and graduate students.

 - Be a full-time student member of NAPDS at the time of the Annual Conference